+COCIR is the European Trade Association representing the medical imaging, radiotherapy, health ICT and electromedical industries.
 COCIR is dedicated to the advancement of medical science and the improvement of patient care.

 As participants in an industry largely funded from public funds, COCIR Company Members recognise that adherence to the highest levels of integrity and ethical standards and compliance with all industry laws are critical.